F-LAB-Systems/SITL_2021/README.md

 pip3 install --user numpy
 pip3 install --user jinja2
 ```
-If you still get error and are not propmted to install any more dependencies install Gstreamer
+> If you still get error and are not propmted to install any more dependencies,
+You have to install Gstreamer by entering this commands into Terminal
 ```
 sudo apt install libgstreamer1.0-dev sudo apt install gstreamer1.0-plugins-good sudo apt install gstreamer1.0-plugins-bad sudo apt install gstreamer1.0-plugins-ugly
 ```
+> It will take some time for the machine to open up Simulator for the first time.

-## Step 4
+## Step 4 - Install QGroundControl

-QGoundControl Installation

 1. Before installing QGroundControl
    Enter the following in Terminal